Answer:

 Read More Jokes about Software Testing and Testers - Humor software testing

-If you have navigated to this page from another site, and you would like to go to our home page, please click:
+If you have navigated to this page from another site, and you would like to go to the main page software testing humor, please click:

 © 2005 Alex Samurin geocities.com/xtremetesting/ © 2009 eXtremeSoftwareTesting.com